-H-IM17.
+- H-IM17.
 Retain Historic and Legal Nonconforming Housing.
-The County shall amend the Zoning Regulations to waive General Plan density standards for historic and legal nonconforming housing involved in new subdivisions-or planned, or multifamily
+The County shall amend the Zoning Regulations to waive General Plan density standards for historic and legal non-conforming housing involved in new subdivisions-or planned, or multifamily development.

-- development.
 Responsible Agency: Planning and Building Department.
 Timeframe: By December 31, 2021. - H-IM18.
 Inventory of Nonconforming Housing.
 The County shall conduct an inventory to estimate the number of affordable housing units located in C- and M- zoning districts as nonconforming housing.
 The County shall publish the results of the inventory on the County website upon completion.
 Should the outcome of the inventory estimate that at least 30 percent of the housing units may be affordable to low income or very low income households, the County shall consider the adoption of the replacement policy.
 Responsible Agency: Planning and Building Department.
 Timeframe: By December 31, 2021. - H-IM19.
 Assisted At Risk Units.
 The County shall seek to preserve all assisted multifamily housing units at risk of being converted to market rate rental housing through establishing an early warning system and providing financial assistance when funding is available.
-The County shall implement improvements to the Internet-Based Permit Tracking software and Geographic Information Systems to track all assisted housing units, and report, and flag for using the early warning system.
+The County shall implement improvements to the Internet-Based Permit Tracking software and Geographic Information Systems to function as an early warning system for units at risk of

+- conversion.
+The improvements will to-track all-assisted housing units, flag, and generate real-time reports enabling Planning and Building notify property owners, and provide financial assistance when funding is available, and flag for using the early warning system.
 Responsible Agency: Planning and Building Department.
 Timeframe: Ongoing. - H-IM20.
 "Safe Homes" Program to Increase Building Code Compliance.
 The County shall consider extending the Safe Homes program prior to the program's sunset date.
-The County shall allow Safe Homes Program allows qualified unpermitted homes to become permitted through a "safe homes" program.
+The County shall-allow Safe Homes Program allows qualified unpermitted homes to become permitted through a "safe homes" program.
 Reduced with reduced or eliminated penalty fees for owners wishing to obtain permits for unpermitted homes shall be included as an incentive to bring the unpermitted units into compliance.